aconverse/znvr/README.md

 - Manually select or automatically detect neovim socket address
 - Support for --remote, --remote-tab, --remote-send, --remote-expr from vim/neovim
+- Support for --remote-cd to change the remote directory.
 - Supports Windows, macOS, and Linux

 ## Why ZNVR Instead of Neovim CLI